tehwoodsen/PokemonAPI-practice/README.md

 Creating this code, I wanted to make clear that while an LLM is helping me, I have to stress that I am doing my best to not implement anything that I dont understand.
 For instance:

-I had a lengthy discussion about why the use of struct vs any other class in this project
+I had a lengthy discussion about why the use of struct vs any other class in this project and it has to do with how the app is pulling in data.
+Other APIs may use other classes in other instacnes.

 The way it was described is that the decodable library helps pull in external data -and in this instance- JSON data into readable formats and the struct helps conform the data into readable entries to interact with.
 That sounds redundant but I think both of those statements are needed to be true.